 As the corridor evolves over time, it will continue to be a strong employment center and it will also encompass a broader mix of uses.
 Several areas in the district have been identified for a change in land use.
 The Station Area is the priority for change and is already becoming a mixed use residential and commercial community.
 The west side of IH-35E along Valley View Lane is envisioned as an extension of the Station Area, where new compact, walkable development will be a critical component to connecting the new residential neighborhoods west of the study area with the Station Area.
-The west side of Bee Street. north of the Station Area, is an opportunity to create a better transition between the Station Area and more intensive uses around Squire Place, and further north. through mixed use development that prioritizes commercial development but includes livework spaces.
+The west side of Bee Street, north of the Station Area, is an opportunity to create a better transition between the Station Area and more intensive uses around Squire Place and further north, through mixed use development that prioritizes commercial development but includes livework spaces.
+This area is also sensitive to the residential neighborhood to the east of Bee Street.
 The rest of the corridor study area is anticipated to remain a commercial and industrial employment center, but there are opportunities to modernize the district.
 The sections that follow describe what is envisioned for the commercial/industrial employment center, the Station Area, and target areas.